What Is Somatic Healing? (and why it might be the missing piece on your journey)

 The Gifts of Somatic Healing

-When you start to feel safe in your body, everything changes.
+When you start to feel safe in your own body, everything changes.

 Emotions move through rather than get stuck